pauljonescodes/Rutgers-University-Notes/Philosophy/Philosophy of Psychology.md

 #### Further dimensions of the receptor notion

+> **Question**: How do we demarcate between:
+>
+> 1. Cases where the nomic regularity is relevant to a non-representational function
+> 2. Cases wehere it makes sense to say that nomic dependency helps serve as a
+>     representation.

+-   **Contast**:
+    1. The firing pin in a gun
+        -   There is no sense in which the information carried by the firing pin is exploited in its normal functioning.

+    2. The mercury in a thermometer
+        -   There is a *clear* sense in which it serves to inform people who want to learn about the temperature.

 #### Does it really matter?

 -   People often compain that Ramsey is just being stingy with the word